Prediction of trending topics using ANFIS and deterministic models: Fuzzy logic approach using deterministic models

 \section{Fuzzy logic approach using deterministic models}

 Deterministic models have been frequently used to analyze the qualitative behavior of phenomena.
 In general, these kinds of models are much easier to analize than stochastic models due to their definite nature \cite{bib:abraham2009computational}.
 Most of these models are restricted to the assumption of constant rates \cite{bib:roberts2015}, therefore they often fail to model important shifts that are seen in real situations (see for example, the experiments in Sections 4.1 and 4.2).
-In this paper we propose a fuzzy logic approach using deterministic models, in order to provide a good data f\/itting while preserving the qualitative information that can be extracted from the deterministic models.
+In this paper we propose the ANFIS approach using deterministic models, in order to provide a good approximation of the general behavior of the spreaders, while preserving the qualitative information that can be extracted from the deterministic models.

 The strategy follows two important steps: